 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Prevent the spread of impetigo:

-- Wash your hands: Always wash your hands after you touch the infected area.
+- Wash your hands often.
+Always wash your hands after you touch the infected area.
 Wash your hands before you touch food, your eyes, or other people.
 If no water is available, use an alcohol-based gel to clean your hands.
-Wash your hands again with soap and water as soon as possible.

-- Wash household items: Do not share or reuse items that have come in contact with impetigo sores.
+- Wash household items.
+Do not share or reuse items that have come in contact with impetigo sores.
 Examples include bedding, towels, washcloths, and eating utensils.
-These items may be used again after they have been washed in hot water and soap.
+These items may be used again after they have been washed with hot water and soap.

 Clean your sores safely:

 Wash your skin sores with antibacterial soap and water.
 You may need to do this 2 to 3 times each day until the sores heal.
-If the area is crusted, soak it in warm, soapy water before you wash.
-Gently wash the sores with gauze or a clean washcloth to remove the crust.
+If the area is crusted, gently wash the sores with gauze or a clean washcloth to remove the crust.
 Pat the area dry with a clean towel.
 Wash your hands, the washcloth, and the towel after you clean the area around the sores.

 Return to work or school:

 You may return to work or school 48 hours after you start the antibiotic medicine.
 If your child has impetigo, tell his school or daycare center about the infection.